 The main question to answer: is the elimination diet making a difference to your dog’s symptoms or health issues?
 There are three potential outcomes:

-We’ve created a handy downloadable worksheet: with space for you to note down any changes in symptoms at home.
+We’ve created a handy downloadable tracker: with space for you to note down any changes in symptoms at home.

 Weeks 12-14: the rechallenge phase